domain-protect/terraform-aws-domain-protect/docs/installation.md

 * see the [examples directory](https://github.com/domain-protect/terraform-aws-domain-protect/tree/main/examples) for complete Terraform examples including `provider.tf` and `backend.tf` files

+## A record (IP address) vulnerabilities

+False positive alerts can occur when an 'A' record legitimately points to an IP address in an AWS account outside your organisation, for example a company website hosted by a third party.

+See [A Records](a-records.md)  for actions to prevent false positives, and how to disable A record vulnerability detection.

 ## Domain Protect audit role in every AWS account

 By default, Domain Protect uses a CloudFormation Stack Set to deploy an audit role to every AWS account in the Organization, with the exception of the Org Management account.

+If you have Route53 zones or domains in the Org Management account you'll need to separately install the Domain Protect audit role to that account, as described in [Org Management Account](org-management.md).

 ## Optional self-installation of Domain Protect audit role